and Revenue Administration

 ACT INFORMATION CIRCULAR:

-- the discovery of a previously unnoticed discrepancy in the calculation of taxable income, tax payable, or refundable tax credits;
+- the discovery of a previously unnoticed discrepancy in the calculation of taxable income, tax payable, or tax credits;

 - finding an error in a taxpayer’s understanding of a point in tax law; or

 - reconsideration of deliberate circumvention of the Act.

 - TRA generally adopts the Canada Revenue Agency’s (CRA) two-track approach including the guidelines and conditions for determining the General and the Limited Programs and special circumstances where relief may not be considered.
 Effective March 1, 2018, adopting the CRA’s approach, VDP applications relating to corporate income tax disclosures may fall into one of two tracks.

 - The first track is a General Program.
 If a VDP application is accepted under the General Program, the taxpayer will be eligible for penalty relief and partial interest relief.

 - The second track is a Limited Program.
 Applications that disclose non-compliance where there is an element of intentional conduct on the part of the taxpayer or a closely related party will be processed under the Limited Program.
 If a VDP application is accepted under the Limited Program, the taxpayer will receive reduced relief.

 - TRA may contact the CRA for information regarding voluntary disclosures submitted to both the CRA and TRA for the same taxation periods.
 TRA may consider the results of the CRA’s VDP assessment in determining acceptance into the Alberta VDP program.
 While the CRA’s decision regarding a voluntary disclosure request may be persuasive, it does not bind Alberta to a parallel action.
 The federal decision may be attributable to circumstances that do not reasonably affect the corporation's dealings with TRA.